shapelets/khiva-matlab/README.md

-# TSA-MATLAB
+# Khiva-MATLAB
-This is the TSA binding for connecting the MATLAB programming language and the TSA library.
+This is the Khiva binding for connecting the MATLAB programming language and the Khiva library.

 ## License
 This project is licensed under [MPL-v2](https://www.mozilla.org/en-US/MPL/2.0/).